In our highly connected world, a distinctly thought-through technology strategy can make or break any strategic advantage you seek.

 You need to consider the following steps to develop your technology strategy:

-- Understand the purpose behind your business.
-Start with WHY you do what you do (YouTube Simon Sinek Start with Why)
+- Understand the purpose of your business.
+Start with WHY you do what you do (YouTube Simon Sinek “Start with Why”)

-- Using the Value Proposition Canvas write down what your customer is trying to achieve, what are their plans, what they would like to gain & how your products and services resolve them.
+- Using the ‘Value Proposition Canvas’, write down what your customer is trying to achieve, what are their plans, what they would like to gain and how your products and services resolve them.

-- Use Blue Ocean Strategy to understand how you can make your competitors irrelevant.
+- Use ‘Blue Ocean Strategy’ to understand how you can make your competitors irrelevant.
 These days the difference you can make is through technology.

-- Using the Strategic Orbit Planning Tool work out where you would like to be in three years time.
-What is your game plan or strategy?
+- Using the ‘Strategic Orbit Planning Tool’, work out where you would like to be in three years time.
+What is your game plan?

-To find out how a thought-through technology strategy can disrupt your industry go to: digital disruption
+To find out how a thought-through technology strategy can disrupt your industry go to digital disruption